sessionstar/oopsla20-artifact/README.md

   those listed in Table 2 in the paper.
   * The sub-directory `scripts` contains scripts for executing the benchmarks from Table 1 and Table 2 in the paper.
-* The directory `/template` contains template files to help you through writing and testing your own examples.
+* The directory `template` contains template files to help you through writing and testing your own examples.